edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <hr>
 <p>

-### Project 2 - Build a graphing calculator that does the following:
+### Project 2 - Build a Graphing Calculator

+Your calculator should do the following:<br>
 <ul>
 <li> Graph one or more functions</li>
 <li>Create a table of (x,y) values</li>